ripanmukherjee/Robotic-Greeter/Installation_Documents/PostgreSQL_pgAdmin_Installation/README.rst

         - Maintenance database : postgres
         - username : postgres
         - password : postgres

 * Click save and later click on server again.

-* Once Connected you can see your earlier created caregodb database or if you want you can create your database here also.
+* Once Connected, you can see your earlier created caregodb database, or if you want, you can create your database here also.

 5. Working with caregodb Database:
 **************************************
-In this part we will create the table, create unique key and insert the data.
+In this part, we will create the table, create unique key, and insert the data.
 Please go to pgAdmin_Document for more details regarding the same.

-Note : Please do not change the server, database name, table name or any cols name.
-If you do so then please make sure to change the new details in all the program in Database_Code folder.
+Note: Please do not change the server, database name, table name, or any cols name.
+If you do so then, please make sure to turn the new details in all the programs in Database_Code folder.